sttp-book/sttp-book/chapters/intelligent-testing/mutation-testing.md

 ## Terminology

-To talk about mutation testing in an in depth way, let us define some terms:
+To talk about mutation testing in an in-depth way, let us define some terms:

 - **Mutant**: Given a program $$P$$, a mutant called $$P'$$ is obtained by introducing a *syntactic change* to $$P$$.
 A mutant is killed if a test fails when executed with the mutant.
 - **Syntactic Change**: A small *change* in the code.
 Such a small change should make the code still valid, i.e., the code can still compile and run.